 During October and November 2011 I installed a large concrete and stainless steel sculpture Menger Pyramid Coláiste Choilm (a boys secondary school), Tullamore.
-I am putting together a time lapse video of the installation, as it took over a month to slot this large puzzle together!
+I put together time lapse videos (available on my YouTube Channel) of the installation, as it took over a month to slot this large puzzle together!

 In December 2011 I installed Fishing for Knowledge, a sculpture I made through a workshop led process with Causeway National Scool in County Kerry.
 The staff & students of the school took the opportunity to add personal messages and images to the scales of a giant Salmon which was then cast in bronze and installed at a nearby housing estate.

 In April 2012 I was approached to create a sculpture for the gates of the brand new Powerscourt National School.
 The catch was that there was a very short proposal time and they needed it installed before May 30th.
 My proposal was selected, and the artwork Flow is now installed after a whirlwind development process.